 - Packaging plasmid(s)

 - Envelope plasmid

 Addgene’s packaging and envelope plasmids are generalized and appropriate for varied cell types and systems.
 When planning your experiment, the important component to consider and optimize is the transfer plasmid.
-2nd generation lentiviral plasmids utilize the viral LTR promoter for gene expression, whereas 3rd-generation transfer vectors utilize a hybrid LTR promoter.
-More information on this below.
+2nd generation lentiviral plasmids utilize the viral LTR promoter for gene expression, whereas 3rd-generation transfer plasmids utilize a hybrid LTR promoter (more information on this below).
 Additional or specialized promoters may also be included within a transfer plasmid: for example, the U6 promoter is included in the pSico plasmid to drive shRNA expression.
 Other features that can be included in transfer plasmids include: Tet- or Cre-based regulation and fluorescent fusions or reporters.

 Browse lentivirus plasmids available from Addgene.

 The graphic to the right shows how the lentiviral genome is edited down and distributed across the three plasmids comprising the 2nd-generation lentiviral system.
 This system contains a single packaging plasmid encoding the Gag, Pol, Rev, and Tat genes.
 The transfer plasmid contains the viral LTRs and psi packaging signal (not pictured).
 Unless an internal promoter is provided, gene expression is driven by the 5'LTR, which is a weak promoter and requires the presence of Tat to activate expression.
 The envelope protein Env (usually VSV‐G due to its wide infectivity) is encoded on a third, separate, envelope plasmid.
 All 2nd generation lentiviral transfer plasmids must be used with a 2nd generation packaging system because transgene expression from the LTR is Tat-dependent.